Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics: Trade-offs Among NFQCs in Generated Code

-According to the findings from our literature review and workshops, we identified three NFQCs that are of primary concern in both academia and industry: maintainability, security, and performance efficiency.
-For performance efficiency, we further considered two measurable dimensions: runtime and memory.
+According to the findings from our literature review and workshops, we identified three NFQCs that consistently emerge as primary concerns in both academia and industry: maintainability, security, and performance efficiency.
+Thus, we deliberately scoped our experiment to these three dimensions.
+For performance efficiency, we further considered two measurable dimensions widely reported in the literature: runtime and memory usage.

-Based on these insights and RG3, we designed an experiment to evaluate the NFQC performance of generated code and to answer the following questions:
+Despite the prominence of these NFQCs, both our literature analysis and workshop discussions suggest that current studies largely examine these characteristics in isolation, with limited investigation into the interaction patterns and potential trade-offs among NFQCs of generated code in real-world development scenarios.
+This practical concern motivated us to study NFQCs with realistic software engineering tasks that reflect how generated code is actually used and evaluated.
+In this empirical study, we focus on analyzing the behavior and interactions of NFQCs in real-world, repository-level scenarios.
+This setting allows us to examine NFQCs as they arise in practice and to better understand their interaction patterns under realistic development conditions.